Pak-China MoU on industrial cooperation under CPEC signed

 Both sides agreed to cooperate to develop Special Economic Zones in a speedy manner.
 In the next phase of CPEC, two sides also agreed to cooperate in maritime sector, port development and automobile sector.

-In his remarks, Ning Jizhe, Vice Chairman NDRC said that China Pakistan Economic Corridor serves the fundamental interests of two countries and their peoples.
+In his remarks, Ning Jizhe, Vice Chairman NDRC said that CPEC serves the fundamental interests of two countries and their peoples.
 Calling the visit of Prime Minister Imran Khan to China as “phenomenal success” he expressed confidence that the Pakistan-China relationship would continue to grow and prosper.

-While undertaking review of areas of cooperation under China Pakistan Economic Corridor, the two sides expressed satisfaction and showed willingness to expedite work on all projects including Gwadar.
+While undertaking review of areas of cooperation under CPEC, the two sides expressed satisfaction and showed willingness to expedite work on all projects including Gwadar.

 ISLAMABAD: Pakistan and China on Thursday signed Memorandum of Understanding (MoU) on industrial cooperation under much trumpeted China Pakistan Economic Corridor (CPEC) during JCC meeting held at Beijing.